ALEX-DKC/uci-gdim33-s25-weekly-activities-GDIM33Activities/README.md

 ## W4
 Activity 1

-I complete the move function of the charator, use WASD and mouse to control the charactor.
+I complete the move function of the player, use WASD and mouse to control the charactor.

 Goal：testing if a movement of player feels smooth